farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 Items in your backpack can be used in place of your skills.
 They start with a die rating, and decrease each time you use them.
 When an item reaches a d4, it breaks, and cannot be used anymore.

+Items in your backpack can be used in place of your skills.
+They start with a die rating which decreases after each use.
+When reduced to a d4, the item either breaks, gets lost or fades away from the fiction until it’s made relevant again.

 Characters can only carry 3 items and one med kit at once in their backpack.

 ## Stunts